 Neither La Religieuse nor its main character is ultimately able to see a way out of alienated individualism.

-Cohen Media Group bestows a gorgeous transfer to this epic ode to the creative process, highlighting its subtle but profound formal rigor.
+Cohen Media Group bestows a gorgeous transfer to this epic ode to the creative process.

 The films in The Jacques Rivette Collection have been given satisfying transfers and some eye-opening supplements.